- Bike around the borough

 Cycle promotion ideas for schools:

-- Inform staff about free cycle training available from the Council
+- inform staff about the free cycle training we offer

 Cycle training helps children to develop their cycling skills both on and off-road and to become more confident.